Upgrading the FIM Add-on for PCF

 Download the FIM add-on software binary from the Pivotal Network to your local machine.

-SSH into the Ops Manager VM.
+SSH into the Pivotal Operations Manager VM.
 For how to do this, see SSH into Ops Manager.

 To retrieve the current runtime config file for editing, run the following command: